Masaaki-75/proct/README.md

 # Prompted Contextual Transformer for Incomplete-View CT Reconstruction
-This repository contains the official implementation of the paper: "[Prompted Contextual Transformer for Incomplete-View CT Reconstruction](https://arxiv.org/abs/2312.07846)"
+This repository contains the official implementation of the paper: "[Universal pre-training for generalizable incomplete-view CT reconstruction](https://www.sciencedirect.com/science/article/pii/S0031320326004796)" (previously: Prompted Contextual Transformer for Incomplete-View CT Reconstruction)

 ## TL;DR
 We build a robust and transferable network (named ProCT) that can reconstruct degraded CT images from a vast range of incomplete-view CT settings within a single model in one pass, by leveraging multi-setting synergy for training.